This roasted eggplant dip combines roasted vegetables, feta cheese, olive oil, and lemon juice to create a variation on a classic Mediterranean dip.

 1. Prep the eggplant: With a sharp knife, cut the eggplant in half lengthwise.
 Place the halves on a cutting board, cut side up, and sprinkle the surface with salt.
 Set aside for 30 minutes.

 2. Roast the eggplant: Preheat the oven to 375 degrees.
-Rinse away the salt from the eggplant, pat the eggplant dry with a paper towel and rub each half with olive oil.
+Rinse away the salt from the eggplant, pat the eggplant dry with a paper towel, and rub each half with olive oil.
 Then, place the eggplant cut side down on a baking sheet and transfer to the preheated oven to roast for 15 minutes.

 3. Prep and roast the remaining veggies: Meanwhile, cut the red bell pepper and the onion into quarters and peel the garlic cloves.
 Rub the cut vegetables, tomato, and garlic with olive oil.
 After 15 minutes, remove the baking sheet from the oven.
 Place the olive oil-coated vegetables next to the eggplant.
 Transfer the baking sheet back to the oven and continue roasting for another 45 minutes (or until all vegetables are soft and tender).